dimitri-nicolo/calico/RELEASING.md

       to = "https://tigera-vX-Y.netlify.app/vX.Y/:splat"
       status = 200
    ```

-1. In current production branch's [netlify/_redirects](netlify/_redirects) add a line for the new release following the other examples
-(Note: This page may vary with release, also just non-slash to slash redirects doesn't work.
-It needs to point to a page).
-This makes sure that requests coming to `/vX.Y` (candidate site, without a trailing slash) don't fail with 404.
+   Also, while on the same PR off of the `release-calient-vX.Y` branch, add a rule at the top of [netlify/_redirects](netlify/_redirects) for the page we should redirect to when a user enters `/vX.Y` for the new candidate release.
+Note: The actual page to redirect to may vary from release-to-release, but it should be a valid page that we know exists for this candidate release.
+This ensures that requests coming to `/vX.Y` (without a trailing slash) for the candidate site do not return an HTTP 404 error.

+1. Get the PR reviewed and merged.
+This ensures when this candidate release branch is promoted to production, we have access to `docs.tigera.io/vX.Y/`.

-1. Ensure that these proxy rules are cherry-picked to `master` branch so that future releases, which would be cut from master, will have references to this releases.
+1. Next, cherry pick the above proxy rule changes to `master` branch so that future releases, which would be cut from master, will have references to this releases.

-1. Ensure that proxy rules are cherry picked to `candidate` branch too (unlike for OS, OS has an extra build to handle this case without redirect rules) so that when this branch is promoted to production, we still have access to `docs.tigera.io/vX.Y/`.

-1. Open a pull request to upstream production branch, get it reviewed and merged.
-This would make the candidate site docs available at `docs.tigera.io/vX.Y/` (Note: the trailing slash)
+1. Next, cherry pick the above proxy rule changes to current production release branch (i.e. the release preceeding our new candidate release).
+This is the current production site (since we haven't promoted the new candidate release yet).
+This is necessary because during the test cycle / valdiation phase for the new release we want the candidate release to be available to use (e.g. for our hashrelease system).

 ### Promoting to be the latest release in the docs